ShawnDaGeek/contractors_paradise/README.md

 1. Single Player
   * Download zip, unzip and open folder.
   * Change name of folder inside unziped folder from contractors-paradise-master to contractors_paradise.
-  * Copy newly named folder contractors-paradise to mods folder.
+  * Copy newly named folder contractors_paradise to mods folder.
 2. Multi Player
   * Download zip, unzip and open folder.
   * Open folder inside of folder to see all the map files.